shephertz/App42-Tic-Tac-Toe/README.md

 		}
 ```

-__Update Game:__ While playing game , you have to use our Storage Service API for game update.
+__Update Game:__ While playing game , you have to use our Storage Service API for game updates.

  Game updating has been done in AsyncApp42ServiceApi.java
 ```
                     final JSONObject gameObject = new JSONObject();
 					gameObject.put(Constants.GameFirstUserKey, uname1);